-Jennifer Brooks Crozier is an associate in Weil’s Complex Commercial Litigation practice.
+Jennifer Brooks Crozier is counsel in Weil’s Complex Commercial Litigation practice.
 She has significant experience litigating a broad variety of disputes in state and federal courts around the U.S., including the defense of breach of contract, fraud, business tort, unfair business practice, products liability, drug and medical device, and antitrust claims, as well as securities and consumer class actions.

 Before joining Weil, Jennifer worked as an associate at two national law firms, and prior to attending law school, taught Upper School English and history at the Hockaday School in Dallas, Texas.